Considering a Tummy Tuck in San Diego?

 As with other body procedures, you’re going to be happiest with tummy tuck results if you are not considering the procedure to solve weight issues.
 Although you don’t have to be your “ideal” weight, it’s best to be near your target weight for maximum results.
 If you are a post massive weight loss patient, it is recommended that you hold your reduced weight goal for at least a year before considering cosmetic procedures.

 All tummy tucks are done under general anesthesia.
 Before surgery, our board certified plastic surgeons and our board certified anesthesiologists review your chart.
 If there is something of concern, they want to address it before your surgery.
 The more detailed information you give your surgeon, the better he or she is able to care for you.
 Patient safety is our greatest concern, and your active and candid participation in that objective is of paramount importance.

-After a tummy tuck you will experience some discomfort which is managed with medication.
-After standard and extended tummy tucks, the surgeon usually attaches a device called a “pain pump,” which will help with post surgical discomfort.
-The pain pump is usually left in for about four days, and then the doctor or nurse will remove it at an post-surgical visit.
+After a tummy tuck, you will experience some discomfort, which is managed with medication.
+After standard and extended tummy tucks, the surgeon usually attaches a device called a “pain pump,” which will help with post-surgical discomfort.
+The pain pump is usually left in for about four days, and then the doctor or nurse will remove it at a post-surgical visit.

 Once home, you’ll continue with bed rest, but it is also important that you get up and move around several times a day.
 Plan your initial recovery so that there is a friend or family member who’s with you at home for at least the first three to five days.
 You will need help with the basics.
 You’ll be given very specific instructions about not lifting kids or weighty items and other guidelines to help you have a better result.
 (You don’t want to strain your incision sites and potentially increase the width of your scars.)